solid/web-access-control-spec/README.md

 `.acl`s of their own, which can potentially also point to Group Listings, and so on, introduces the potential for infinite loops during ACL resolution.

-For example, imagine the following situation with two different servers:
+Take the following situation with two different servers:

 ```
 https://a.com                     https://b.com
 -------------        GET          ---------------
 group-listA        <------        group-listB.acl
     |                                  ^     contains:
-    |                                  |     agentClass <a.com/group-ListB>
+    |                                  |     agentClass <a.com/group-ListA>
     v                GET               |
 group-listA.acl    ------>        group-listB
   contains: